The energy density approach

 Energy density is the amount of energy (or calories, kcal) per gram of food.

-Lower energy density foods provide less energy per gram of food – this means that you can have larger, more satisfying portions of these foods for fewer calories.
-Research suggests that people get full by the amount of food they eat, not the number of calories they take in.
-This is important as the being able to greater amount of food will help you keep full, and you can eat plenty of low energy foods for relatively few calories.
+Research suggests that people feel full according to the amount of food they eat, not the number of calories they take in.
+This is important as being able to eat a greater amount of food can help keep you feeling full, and you can eat plenty of low energy foods for relatively few calories.

 Water in foods can add volume to the meal, helping you to feel fuller, without adding to the calories.